robraux/retellai-mcp-server/docs/update-to-mcp-to-latest.md

      - Error handling

 2. **Parse API Specification**
-   - Load the current Retell.ai specification via @docs/retell-llm.txt or https://context7.com/context7/docs_retellai_com/llms.txt
+   - Load the current Retell.ai OpenAPI specification.
    - Extract all endpoints with their:
      - Operation IDs
      - HTTP methods and paths